Gilbert Talbot, 7th Earl of Shrewsbury: Life

+Reign of James VI and I

+At the Union of the Crowns in 1603, Shrewsbury wrote to James VI and I inviting him to stay with him during his progress to London.
+Shrewsbury hosted the Stuart royal family at Worksop Manor as they travelled south.
+King James visited first, and was welcomed by huntsmen dressed in green.
+Anne of Denmark, Princess Elizabeth, and Prince Henry came in June.
+Shrewsbury made friends with the queen's secretary William Fowler.
+Her crowd of followers was disorderly, and Shrewsbury, with the Duke of Lennox and Earl of Cumberland made a proclamation at Worksop that any followers without formal roles should leave.

-He became a patron of the arts, as was his daughter Alethea, who became Countess of Arundel by her marriage to Thomas Howard in 1606.
-Shrewsbury was also interested in sport, and wrote in September 1607 that he was laid up on a couch at Sheffield Lodge, "neither fit for football nor tennis".
+Shrewsbury became a patron of the arts, as was his daughter Alethea, who became Countess of Arundel by her marriage to Thomas Howard in 1606.
+Shrewsbury was also interested in sport, though sometimes had gout, and he wrote in September 1607 that he was laid up on a couch at Sheffield Lodge, "neither fit for football nor tennis".
+He sent the Earl of Shrewsbury a case of knives with handles representing the twelve Apostles, of Sheffield workmanship.

 As well as bringing up their three daughters, Gilbert and Mary Talbot spent a good deal of time with their orphaned niece, Arbella Stuart.
 The downfall of Arbella, who as the closest relative of King James I of England had greatly offended him by marrying without his consent, had serious consequences for Gilbert and Mary: Mary, who had aided the marriage, went to the Tower of London as a result, and Gilbert lost his seat on the Privy Council.

+Death

 In the absence of a male heir, he was succeeded in the earldom of Shrewsbury by his younger brother, Edward.
 However, some of the extensive estates passed then (or after Edward's death) to his daughters.
+There were rumours that Edward Talbot had had him poisoned using a pair of perfumed gloves.